Black Folks Sweet Potato Pie Recipe™

 - Pour the sweet potato pie filling into the unbaked pie crust.

-- Bake the sweet potato pie at 350 degrees F for 30 minutes or until the filling is firm and puffing in the center.
-(Note that cooking appliance times and oven temperatures will vary.)
+- Bake the sweet potato pie at 350 degrees F for 30 minutes or until the filling is firm and puffed in the center.
+(Keep in mind, that oven temperatures will vary the cooking time.)

-- Let the pie cool for at least 4 hours before garnishing or slicing.
+- Let the pie cool for at least 4 hours or overnight before garnishing or slicing.

 Video